leogretz2/Kang_Projects/README.md

 First part of script (redirects) handled in Redirect_Script_Send.ipynb therein.
 That work is now integrated into the scraping portion as well in Website_Information_Scraper.ipynb located there as well. \
 Reports_Notes_Explorations.ipynb there is self-explanatory. \
 The Trials folder contains mostly failed attempts. \
-The Excel_Sheets folder contains csv files that have lists of URLs (but it's really just copies of the same file). \
+The Excel_Sheets_Public folder contains a csv file that has the start of one list of URLs to see the effect of script. \
 The csv files will contain 9 columns: \
 Company ID (18 Char) | Company Record Type | Company Name | Website | Website Redirect | Nav | Headers | Home Page | First Page

-An example row is in Appendix (...)

 The place to start is integrated_main2() in Website_Information_Scraper.ipynb, it all stems from there.
 Incorporates the API for metadata, the asynchronous redirect capturing and the now asynchronous scraping.